 Summer is here, and we’re all looking forward to getting outside again!
-Meeting family and friends again, or just savouring the chance to get out in the sun – it’s all waiting for you.
-So grab a blanket, pack some tasty treats, and let’s jump on a train to some of the best picnic spots in the region.
+Meeting family and friends or just savouring the chance to enjoy a summer picnic, it’s all waiting for you.
+So grab a blanket, pack some tasty treats, and let’s jump on a train to discover some of the best picnic spots in the region.

 Exbury Gardens